Russian submarine Belgorod: Construction

-The submarine's construction was originally laid down on July 24, 1992 at the Severodvinsk Shipyard as pennant number 664 of the Oscar II class cruise missile submarines.
+The submarine was laid down on July 24, 1992 at the Severodvinsk Shipyard as pennant number 664 of the Oscar II class cruise missile submarines.

-On April 6, 1993, submarine 664 received the name Belgorod after the Russian city with that name and the tactical designation K-139.
-In 1995, crew training began at the Obninsk-based 510th Naval Training Center, named after L. G. Osipenko of the Russian Navy (510-й учебный центр Военно-Морского Флота имени Л.Г. Осипенко), but in 1997, construction was put on hold due to the severe economic crisis after the collapse of the Soviet Union (with the submarine three-quarters finished), mainly for financial reasons.
-On January 22, 1998, the crew was disbanded and the unfinished hull was mothballed.
+In April 1993, submarine 664 received the name Belgorod after the Russian city with that name and the tactical designation K-139.
+In 1995, crew training began at the Obninsk-based 510th Naval Training Center, named after L. G. Osipenko of the Russian Navy (510-й учебный центр Военно-Морского Флота имени Л.Г. Осипенко).
+In 1997, construction was put on hold due to the severe economic crisis after the collapse of the Soviet Union, with the submarine three-quarters finished, mainly for financial reasons.

+In January 1998, the crew was disbanded and the unfinished hull was mothballed.
 The loss of Belgorod's sister ship, the Kursk, in 2000 led to the decision to resume construction of Belgorod to replace Kursk, upgraded to Project 949AM specifications.
 By December 31, 2004 the hull was mostly complete, missing its powerplant, equipment and missile silos.
 The 100 million rubles provided by the Ministry of Defence was insufficient, and Sevmash was forced to use its own financial resources to make up for the deficit.
 Sevmash, on its own initiative, continued construction at a slow pace.

 The construction of the Belgorod was included in the 2006 investment plan of the Ministry of Defence, but during a visit at the shipyard by Minister of Defence Sergei Ivanov on July 20, 2006, came the news that the decision has been made not to commission the submarine in the Russian Navy.
 By that time, Belgorod was about 80% complete.
 The Ministry of Defence considered other options to finish the submarine, including selling it to the Indian Navy, which would have financed completion of the vessel.

 In 2009, re-designing the submarine and arming it with the cruise missiles originally developed for the Project 885 Yasen-class submarines was considered.
-In early 2012, the Commander-in-Chief of the Russian Navy, Admiral Vladimir Sergeyevich Vysotsky stated that Belgorod would be completed as a "special projects" vessel.
-On December 20, 2012, this specification received the official designation Project 09852.
-The submarine was planned for commissioning in the Navy in 2018, and a crew was formed once again in November of that same year.
+In early 2012, the Commander-in-Chief of the Russian Navy, Admiral Vladimir Sergeyevich Vysotsky, stated that Belgorod would be completed as a "special projects" vessel.
+In December 2012, this specification received the official designation Project 09852.